status-im/nim-toml-serialization/README.md

 In nim-toml-serialization the default is 6 digits precision.
 Longer precision will be truncated by the parser.

-You can override this using compiler switch `-d:subsecondPrecision=numDigits`.
+You can override this using compiler switch `-d:tomlSubsecondPrecision=numDigits`.

 ## Installation